asetimankulov/DE_School/README.md

 ## Project content
 * Directories:
 1. AIRFLOW contains dags and a log file
-2. SNOWFLAKE contains an sql-script with problems solving and final datasets.
+2. SNOWFLAKE contains an sql-script with problems solutions and final datasets.
-* Files:
-1. PIPELINE - pipeline of process

 ## TOP 10 rows of tables from tasks a-d

 ### 1.a.
 Pokémon and their types